bwarren2/objective_impeachment/PITCHME.md

 Watching different media makes it feel like we live on different worlds.

-I feel like our current events on impeachment are really important, and I want to talk about it (not talking points) with you.
+I feel like our current events on impeachment are really important, and I want to talk about them (not talking points) with you.

 Note: